Triple Net Lease Guide

 hash-markWhat Is a Triple Net Lease Agreement?

 A triple net lease agreement is a property contract that requires the tenant, and not the property owner, to pay taxes, insurance, and any maintenance that is necessary throughout the duration of the agreement.
 Under normal lease conditions, these fees would be the responsibility of the property owner.
-But NNN leases offer certain advantages to commercial tenants for taking on these extra responsibilities.
+However, triple net leases offer certain advantages to commercial tenants for taking on these extra responsibilities.

-The tenant is still expected to make regular rent payments and the other fees, as well as any utility payments or other necessary bills.
-But, NNN Leases often require a lower monthly rent payment because the tenant is assuming many of the carrying costs landlords are typically expected to pay.
-Plus, it gives tenants additional freedoms with what they do with the property because they pay the maintenance costs.
-Triple net leases are the most common, however net leases and double net leases options as well and require partial payments of the same fees.
+The tenant is still expected to make regular rent payments and other fees, as well as utility payments or other necessary bills.
+However, NNN Leases often require a lower monthly rent payment because the tenant is assuming many of the carrying costs landlords are typically expected to pay.
+Plus, it gives tenants additional freedom with what they do with the property because they pay the maintenance costs.
+Triple net leases are the most common.
+However, net leases and double net lease options are available as well and require partial payments of the same fees.

 hash-markTriple Net Lease Example